 You know the importance of compassion and treating others the way you want to be treated.

 But don’t forget to show compassion to yourself, too.

 Not everyone will be compassionate toward you, and you don’t have to double-down on their negativity by tearing yourself down and saying over and over again, “I deserve it.”

 Instead, treat yourself with kindness and focus on the good you’ve done.

 Focus on the things you wish other people focused on instead of the things critical people tend to notice first.

 Be the voice of encouragement and support you need — especially if no one else will be.

-One of the best ways to beat insecurity is to build up others who are struggling with it.
+One of the best ways to beat insecurity in a relationship is to build up others who are struggling with it.

-Help them see that their insecurities are questions that need better answers, and help them come up with those answers.
+Help them see that their insecurities are questions that need better answers, and help them come up with answers to their relationship insecurity.